Ask Marc – about insights from the Service Design Global Conference 2019

 When you have different journeys, do you need to plan them in advance?

 Marc: Again it depends on the the use case of your journey.
 If you use them within a project probably not because the project actually drives the kind of map that you need.
 Think about the difference of current state and future state.
 So probably in the project you start with mapping out, hopefully based on your research, how the experience looks like right now.

 You might need another map which is like focusing on the higher zoom level, so at least always go up one zoom level to understand where this experience is embedded on a larger scale.
 But then you rather focus on future state journey mapping which helps you to prototype and communicate prototypes and so on.

-You might need in one zoom level, particularly for the lower more zoomed in level, you might need several journey maps showing the difference between different customer segments different personas for example.
+For the more zoomed in level, you might need several journey maps showing the difference between different customer segments, different personas for example.